• Skip to primary navigation

 And thus this recipe for Southern Sweet Tea Brined Turkey Breast was born.
 This brine is really easy to put together and makes the turkey oh-so-tender.
 It practically fell apart when I was trying to slice it.
 If you’ve ever suffered from dry turkey, I’m writing you a prescription for this sweet tea brine recipe!

-Southern Sweet Tea Brined Turkey
+Sweet Tea Brined Turkey Breast that's been sliced.

 A whole turkey is just way too much meat for a few people so I chose to do a breast.
 If you want to brine an entire turkey, all you need to do is double this recipe.